misskelly/nch/README.md

 * CRUD a single resource.
 * CRUD two resources with a one-to-many relationship.
 * CRUD two resources with a many-to-many relationship.

+Currently, there are no database tables set up - you should start these resources from scratch!